Dormagen Chempark station

 Dormagen Chempark station is a station in the town of Dormagen in the German state of North Rhine-Westphalia.
 Chemiepark Dormagen is the location of a large Bayer works.
 The station is on the Lower Left Rhine Railway and it is classified by Deutsche Bahn as a category 6 station.
 The station was opened briefly during World War I as Hackenbroich.
 It was reopened in 1948 and was renamed Dormagen Bayerwerk between 1954 and 1957.
 It was renamed Dormagen Chempark on 15 December 2013.

-The station is served by line S 11 of the Rhine-Ruhr S-Bahn, running between Düsseldorf Airport and Bergisch Gladbach every 20 minutes during the day.
+The station is served by line S 11 of the Cologne S-Bahn, running between Düsseldorf Airport and Bergisch Gladbach every 20 minutes during the day.